roman-milk/roman-milk.github.io/human-doll.md

  "I'll shout and scream, until you are both hounded into oblivion," Linda ranted.
 Her voice was rising to a scream, until it suddenly cut off.
 For a moment it seemed she had run out of words of condemnation; which would have been a first.
 She took a few deep breaths, to regain some calm.

  It was no good.
 She couldn't speak!
 The damn maniac had taken control of that too!
-Report_Story #2